• Skip to main content

 The markings on the skin of these species may appear as spots.
 But, upon closer inspection, the markings actually vary.

-Muskie has more extended, thicker markings that are easy to spot as they don’t have a particular pattern.
+Muskie have more extended, thicker markings that are easy to spot as they don’t have a particular pattern.
 The color, however, can vary, which is why it’s quite difficult for experts to draw a conclusion.

 Pores